Regulatory Affairs Overview

 - European Affairs

-The European Affairs team works with a wide range of stakeholders, including EU Associations, Regulators, Transmission System Operators (TSOs), Distribution System Operators (DSOs), Government Departments, Policy Makers and within the GNI business on the following:
+The European Affairs team works with a wide range of stakeholders, including EU Associations, Regulators, Transmission System Operators (TSOs), Distribution System Operators (DSOs), Government Departments, Policy Makers and within the Gas Networks Ireland business on the following:

 Advocate for Policy change